Archive for the ‘vampires’ Tag

 THRILLING NEW GRAPHIC NOVEL!

 In the two-part graphic novel Night Cage, vampires overrun a women’s prison–and to escape, four surviving inmates must fight their way through an army of the undead.
 Picture ‘Salem’s Lot meets Orange is the New Black.
-Volume One is available on Amazon, and a Kickstarter is underway for Volume 2.
+Volume One is available on Amazon, and pre-orders are available for Volume 2.

 RECKLESS?
 Devampirizing treatment shown in movie Near Dark is risky and unsanitary, critics charge